 This recipe is also a good one to make if your original plans fall through – rice, eggs and frozen peas are all things you are likely to have in your kitchen already, so stick a bag of prawns in your freezer too and you know you’ve always got the makings of an easy peasy standby meal whenever you need it.

-I tend to make this on its own for a quick and speedy dinner but you could also serve it as a side dish to go with my easy peasy stir fry or any other Chinese style dishes that you like to make.
-I serve this with extra soy sauce and sesame oil on the table for people to help themselves.
+I tend to serve this easy Egg Fried Rice with Prawns and Peas recipe on its own as a quick and simple midweek dinner, but you could also serve it as a side dish to go with my Easy Peasy Homemade Stir Fry or any other Chinese-style dishes that you like to make.
+I always serve this dish with extra soy sauce and sesame oil on the table for people to help themselves.

 Egg Fried Rice with Prawns and Peas